DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-5-24-page-not-found.md

 ng new page-not-found
 ```

-Angular will as you if you want to add routing to your project.
+Angular will ask you if you want to add routing to your project.
 Type y

 ```
 ?
 Would you like to add Angular routing? (y/N)